stephenwade/tigris-cors-repro/README.md

 # tigris-cors-repro

 I am having trouble uploading files from a browser to Tigris using a pre-signed URL.
-I am seeing the following error in the developer console:
+Tigris responds to the OPTIONS request with 403 Forbidden, and I see the following error in the developer console:

 > Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.